Integrated Scholars at Texas Tech

 What defines an “Integrated Scholar”?

-Integrated Scholars are faculty and students who dedicate themselves to a course of lifelong learning and advance Texas Tech's role in educating, serving and inspiring others to do the same.
+Integrated Scholars are faculty who dedicate themselves to a course of lifelong learning and advance Texas Tech's role in educating, serving and inspiring others to do the same.

-Using the metaphor of the "triple threat," (i.e., in football, the player who excels in running, kicking, and passing; in the performing arts, artists who are great at acting, dancing, and singing), we note parallel academicians who are not only outstanding in teaching, research and service, but are also able to generate synergy among the three functions.
+Integrated Scholars are not only outstanding in teaching, research and service, but they are also able to generate synergy among the three functions.
 Faculty members who are Integrated Scholars consistently promote active learning and infuse the results of their research and scholarship in courses and other learning experiences.
 Integrated Scholars publish results of their teaching innovations in peer-reviewed journals.
 Finally, Integrated Scholar faculty members plan and execute service commitments to complement their teaching and research goals.

 How are the Integrated Scholar honorees chosen?